pchapin/augusta/RTS/README.md

 Run Time System
 ===============

 This folder contains the Augusta run time system.
-It is divided into two parts: the run time support library in the RL folder, and the standard library in the SL folder.
+It is divided into two parts: the runtime support library in the RL folder, and the standard library in the SL folder.
 The support library contains components that are needed to faithfully implement Ada semantics.
-This includes exception handling support, dynamic memory support, constraint checking, and so forth.
+This will ultimately include exception handling support, dynamic memory support, constraint checking, and other things.
 The standard library contains the components described in Annex A ("Predefined Language Environment") of the Ada standard.

-Since Augusta is not yet capable of compiling its run time system the code here has been developed using the GNAT compiler with GPS as the development environment.
-The AUnit testing framework is used to manage the unit tests.
+It is hoped that August will eventually be able to compile its own runtime system.
+This can be accomplished by implementing only the parts of the runtime system that are in the Ada subset supported by Augusta.
+However, since it may take some time before Augusta is able to compile even a very minimal subset of Ada, there are GNAT project files for the runtime system components, allowing development on the runtime system to proceed using GNAT for the time being.